-The bust of Arran Shah Javanshir, Great House of Mihran, Sculptor: Fuad Abdurahmanov, Baku, Azerbaijan
+The bust of Arran (present-day Azerbaijan) Shah Javanshir, Great Pahlav House of Mehran, Sculptor: Fuad Abdurahmanov, Baku, Azerbaijan

 Prince and General (Pahlavi: spāhbed) Javanshir (Juanšer) was a member of the Great Pahlav (means Parthian) House of Mehrān and son of Arrān šâh Varaz-Grigor (628 – 637 CE), which had a Zoroastrian name Gadvsnasp before his second baptizing into Dyophysite Orthodox Christianity.